Christmas Trading Sees Differing Approaches to Google Adwords

 An outdoors retailer that comes from a very place in the context of ecommerce is Go Outdoors, a company that has tended to focus on its physical stores and use ecommerce as as supplementary browsing and selling channel.
 Having said that, they’ve experimented with big, relatively short-lived, Adwords campaigns some time ago but, as the graph shows, they’ve been relatively quiet over the past year, until a significant build over the past 2 months with spends exceeding £10k/month and the number of keywords more than trebling.

 What won’t surprise you is that Go Outdoors maintain their usual customer proposition in their Adwords copy and target keywords… it’s all about big brands and discounts.
-For example, their Rab Microlight Alpine Jacket ad is, by itself, currently driving 5%+ of their paid traffic and headlines on a short-term 20% discount.
+For example, their Rab Microlight Alpine Jacket ad is, by itself, currently driving 5%+ of their paid traffic and focuses on a short-term 20% discount.
 Interestingly, Cotswold often advertise on this product with service-focused ads, but not at the moment (probably a good decision, as even their 15% BMC discount won’t cut the mustard with value-based web shoppers).

 As differentiation is critical in retail, it’s actually pleasing to see that two behemoths of outdoor gear retailing use this customer acquisition channel in markedly different ways; Cotswold majoring on their brand and service first, then their supplier brands and then the deals, whilst Go Outdoors looks to pick off the transactional consumers with lots of targeted offers.